 Close of Fiscal Year

-All outstanding TEVs that claim reimbursement or account for travel advances from state accounts must be submitted to Travel Services by the third working day of July.
+All outstanding Expense Reports that claim reimbursement or account for travel advances from state accounts must be submitted in Workday to Travel Services by the third working day of July.

-Upon completion of a business trip the traveler or other authorized employee prepares a Travel Expense Voucher (TEV).
-The TEV serves the following purposes:
+Upon completion of a business trip the traveler or an employee assigned with the expense data entry specialist security role prepares an Expense Report in Workday.
+The Expense Report serves the following purposes:

 - To authorize travel and travel-related expenses for employee in-state travel.

 - To claim reimbursement for travel and travel-related expenses.

 - To report and account for travel advances.

 - To account for travel supported by third-parties.